Starkville, Mississippi: Religion

 Starkville has more than 80 places of worship, which serve most religious traditions.
 Faculty, staff and students at Mississippi State University, including those from other nations, have greatly increased the city's diversity.
 As of October 2007, approximately half (49.74%) of the residents of Starkville claim a religious affiliation; most are Christian.
 Of those claiming affiliation, 41.59% self-identify as Protestant, including 25% Baptist and 11% Methodist.
 Lower percentages identify as Catholic, Mormon, Hindu and Muslim.

 Arts and culture

 Cotton District

 The Cotton District is a neighborhood located in Starkville that was redeveloped as part of the new urbanism movement.
 It was founded in 1969 by Dan Camp, who was the developer, owner and property manager of much of the area.
 The architecture of the Cotton District has historical elements and scale, with Greek Revival mixed with Classical or Victorian.
 It is a compact, walkable neighborhood that contains many restaurants and bars, in addition to thousands of unique residential units.

 Libraries

 The Starkville-Oktibbeha County Public Library System is headquartered at its main branch in Downtown Starkville.
 In addition to the local public library, the Mississippi State University Library has the largest collection in Mississippi.
 The Mississippi State Mitchell Memorial Library also hosts the Ulysses S. Grant Presidential Library and the Frank and Virginia Williams Collection of Lincolniana.

+Annual events

+Starkville is home to the Starkville Derby, which is recognized as the world's largest charity wiener dog race.
+Held annually in the Cotton District, the event raises funds for local charities and features a variety of community-focused activities.